embassynetwork/modernomad/setup.md

 don't forget to source the bashrc file now:
 - `source ~/.bashrc`

-PIL is a requirement but in order for it to compile with JPG support, you must have a system-wide library called libjpeg62-dev. to install this:
+**if you are on linux:** PIL is a requirement but in order for it to compile with JPG support, you must have a system-wide library called libjpeg62-dev. to install this:
 - `sudo apt-get install libjpeg62-dev`

 you may need to symlink these libraries for PIL to find them during the install: